-Social Security disability insurance (SSDI) and Supplemental Security Income (SSI) disability payments don't always do what they're supposed: keep people with disabilities out of poverty.
+Social Security disability insurance (SSDI) and Supplemental Security Income (SSI) disability payments don't always do what they're supposed to: keep people with disabilities out of poverty.
 Between the wait for approval and the low benefit amounts, many people end up going into debt and losing their homes when they become disabled.
 Reforms proposed in the last decade have mostly focused on cutting benefits or raising taxes.
 But recent reform proposals seek to bring seniors and people with disabilities out of poverty by raising benefits for some and changing the benefit calculations for others.

 "Stop the Wait" is a grassroots campaign trying to get rid of the five-month waiting period for people found disabled and approved for benefits.
 The original idea for the waiting period was to save the government money.